EduardoRodriguesF/quartz/doc/quartz.1.md

 : Set a new value for URL.

 ## method
-Manage current endpoint's method.
+Manage current handle's endpoint method.

 The options are as follows:

 **\-\-get**
-: Display the method.
+: Print method.

 **\-\-set** *URL*
-: Set a new value for URL.
+: Set a value for URL.

 ## headers
-Manage current endpoint's headers.
+Manage current handle's endpoint headers.
 All options can be used simultaneously to speed up its usage.

 The options are as follows:

 **\-\-add** *HEADER*
-: Adds a new header entry in "key: value" format.
+: Add new header entry in "key: value" format.

 **\-\-remove** *KEY*
-: Removes a header by its key.
+: Removes a header.

 **\-\-list**
-: Display all headers for endpoint in use.
+: Print headers.

 ## body
 Manage current endpoint's request body.